8 Natural Remedies for Itchy and Irritated Skin

 5. Fresh Basil Leaves

 Basil leaves contains anti-itch compounds called camphor and thymol.
 This is my personal go-to trick for bug bites, as it’s so quick and easy.
-Plus, rubbing the leaf onto the skin satisfies my compulsive urge to scratch.
+Plus, rubbing the leaf onto the skin satisfies the compulsive urge to scratch.

 How to use it: Crush up the leaves and rub directly onto the skin.